docker/compose/docs/compose-file.md

 ### build

+Configuration options that are applied at build time.

+In version 1 this must be given as a string representing the context.

+  build: .

+In version 2 this can alternatively be given as an object with extra options.

+  version: 2
+  services:
+    web:
+      build: .

+    version: 2
+    services:
+      web:
+        build:
+          context: .
+          dockerfile: Dockerfile-alternate
+          args:
+            buildno: 1

+#### context

 Either a path to a directory containing a Dockerfile, or a url to a git repository.

 When the value supplied is a relative path, it is interpreted as relative to the